njamescouk/pandocGmi/doc/pandocGmi.md

 somewhere you can remember and then reference them on the command line.
-Putting `default.gmi` in `$DATADIR/templates`, as [recommended](https://github.com/jgm/pandoc/blob/master/doc/customizing-pandoc.md#templates) works for me on windows and removes the needto explicitly specify a `gmi` template, however putting `gmi.lua` in `$DATADIR/filters` didn't work (see -L SCRIPT, --lua-filter=SCRIPT under [Reader options](https://pandoc.org/MANUAL.html#reader-options)),
+Putting `default.gmi` in `$DATADIR/templates`, as [recommended](https://github.com/jgm/pandoc/blob/master/doc/customizing-pandoc.md#templates) works for me on windows and removes the need to explicitly specify a `gmi` template, however putting `gmi.lua` in `$DATADIR/filters` didn't work (see -L SCRIPT, --lua-filter=SCRIPT under [Reader options](https://pandoc.org/MANUAL.html#reader-options)),